LLazarek/blame-evaluation-gt/writing/reviews/icfp21-rebuttal.md

 an idealized programmer on a large corpus of programs to test the behavior of a language feature.
 This paper hones this kernel into an experimental framework.
 With the framework we can now:

-1. isolate confounding factors.
+1. isolate confounding factors;
 2. compare different semantics for gradual type boundaries in the form of experimental modes.

 The paper christens this experimental framework the Rational Programmer.
+We have already revised the prose accordingly.

 What the experimental results say about the theory vs the practice of blame
 ================================================================================